Pix4D/go-kit/README.md

 The guiding rules are:

 - as simple as possible
-- zero or as little dependencies as possible
+- zero or as few dependencies as possible

 Please open a ticket before doing any work towards a PR.